 Date enacted or revised:

-Pursuant to University of Louisiana System Board of Supervisors Policies and Procedures Memoranda (Policy Number: S-II.), McNeese State University provides optional injury and sickness insurance coverage to all domestic students and mandatory injury and sickness insurance coverage to all international students.
+Pursuant to University of Louisiana System Board of Supervisors Policies and Procedures Memoranda (Policy Number: S-II.), McNeese State University provides optional insurance coverage to students subject to minimum enrollment criteria mutually agreed and accepted by the University and insurance vendor.
 This coverage is made available through a third party benefit provider selected by the University through a competitive process and must meet the minimum standards prescribed under applicable law including, but not limited to, the Patient Protection and Affordable Care Act (PPACA) of 2010 and the Health Care and Education Reconciliation Act (HCERA) of 2010.
-This policy is subject to change as the provisions of PPACA and HCERA become effective according to timetables prescribed within the laws.
+This policy is subject to change as provisions of these laws become effective.

 In F/S Handbook:

-Domestic students are eligible to elect to enroll in a sickness and injury plan upon final enrollment for seven or more semester credit hours in fall and spring terms, and one or more semester credit hours in summer term(s).
-This coverage is optional, and the student must enroll in and pay for the coverage directly with the vendor selected by the University if they wish to obtain coverage.
-Domestic students may also elect, appropriate to individual situations, to obtain sickness and injury insurance through their parents, spouse, or private carrier of their own choosing.
+Domestic and international students are eligible to elect and enroll in a University-offered insurance plan in fall, spring, and summer terms subject to enrollment criteria mutually agreed upon and accepted by the University and insurance vendor.
+This insurance is optional and the student must enroll in and pay directly with the vendor if they wish to obtain coverage.
+Students may also elect to seek, appropriate to individual situations and eligibility, sickness and injury insurance thorugh their parents, spouse, or private carrier of their own choosing.

-Special Notice to Domestic Students in Nursing, Radiologic Sciences, and Clinical Laboratory Sciences
+Special Notice to Domestic Students in Nursing, Radiologic Sciences, and Clinical Laboratory Sciences, and other Health-Related Fields

-Domestic students pursuing studies in nursing, radiologic sciences, clinical laboratory sciences, and other health-related fields may wish to consider purchasing this coverage, if appropriate, in order to comply with the requirements of clinical health care education sites (hospitals, medical laboratories, physician offices, other healthcare facilities) to which McNeese students are frequently assigned.
+Students pursuing studies in nursing, radiologic sciences, clinical laboratory sciences, and other health-related fields may wish to consider purchasing insurance coverage, if appropriate, in order to comply with the requirements of clinical health care education sites (hospitals, medical laboratories, physician offices, other healthcare facilities) to which McNeese students are frequently assigned.
 Students with no form of injury and sickness insurance may be prohibited from visiting certain clinical sites associated with academic programs of the University.
-Students should contact the faculty coordinator of the academic program in which they are enrolled, or the dean of the college in which the academic program is located, for additional guidance and assistance in making this decision.
+Students should contact the faculty coordinator or department head of the academic program in which they are enrolled, or the dean of the college in which the academic program is located, for additional guidance and assistance regarding insurance and related requirements associated with clinical education sites.